JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q103129" title="stamen" aliases="stamen(s)">
 <param ve-entity eid="Q62779" title="pistil" aliases="pistil(s)">
 <param ve-entity eid="Q7211" title="taxonomy">
-Henderson’s design for _Anatomy of the Sunflower_ models that sort of attentiveness to the plant world while also articulating Linnaeus’s contributions to botany as they relate to _Helianthus_.
+Henderson’s design for _Anatomy of the Sunflower_ models that sort of attentiveness to the plant world while also articulating Linnaeus’s contributions to botany as they relate to _Helianthus annuus_.
 Linnaeus developed a plant taxonomy that he based on the number, arrangement, and similarities of reproductive organs: stamen(s) and pistil(s).
 The tremendous influence of this system on the production of knowledge about and portrayal of plants is evident in the <span data-click-image-zoomto="2992,4439,1952,1782">lower right corner of _Anatomy of the Sunflower_,</span> where there are precise depictions of such organs.
 This series of details was essential to the function of the picture; it was commissioned by Dr. Robert John Thornton for his book _[New illustration of the sexual system of Carolus von Linnaeus](http://id.lib.harvard.edu/alma/990075420710203941/catalog)_.
 <param ve-image fit="contain" manifest="https://iiif.lib.harvard.edu/manifests/drs:436574052" seq="291">
 <param ve-image fit="contain" manifest="https://iiif.lib.harvard.edu/manifests/drs:436574052" seq="9">
 <param ve-image fit="contain" manifest="https://iiif.lib.harvard.edu/manifests/drs:436574052" seq="11">